 Mix of part-time and full-time.
 The fellowship starts with a kick-off week at the end of June, followed by a part time reading group including online guest lectures over summer (workload: 4-7h a week).
 We come together again in Brussels on September 3 for a full week of policy training.
 After this week most fellows (Track 1) start a 4 to 6 month full time placement at leading European think tanks, while some fellows (Track 2) will receive 1-2 month application support to identify, explore and ultimately land impactful jobs in relevant European institutions.

 Focus on Artificial Intelligence (AI).
 Within the cluster of emerging technologies, we currently believe AI-based applications deliver the largest risks and opportunities to humanity.
 We therefore focus almost solely on this regulation of AI in the curriculum.
-We believe however in the transferability of generic tech policy skills, so in case other emerging technology proves to be more important, we are sure the experience and career capital gained during this programme will remain useful.
+We also believe the skills gained during this programme are highly transferable.
+If another emerging technology proves to be more important, the experience and career capital gained during this programme will remain useful.

 Who should apply?